hasura/ndc-http/docs/dynamic_headers.md

 - Enable `forwardHeaders` in the `config.yaml` file of the connector directory, and configure `responseHeaders`.
   - `headersField` and `resultField` field wrappers will be added in the connector schema.
-  - `forwardHeaders` array are allowed headers that will be forwarded back.
+  - `forwardHeaders` array is allowed headers that will be forwarded back.

 ```yaml
 # ...